 The full report is available via the NAEI and UK Air websites.

-- There was a 5 per cent decrease of greenhouse gas emissions in 2011 compared with 2010.
-This was largely due to a decrease in the residential sector which may have been affected by the cold winters at the start and end of 2010.
+- There was a 5 per cent increase of greenhouse gas emissions in 2012 compared with 2011; this was largely due to an increase in the energy sector which may have been affected by a shift from natural gas back to coal.

-- The main source of emissions continues to be the energy sector which produces around 36 per cent of all greenhouse gas emissions.
-In comparison, business is the second biggest source, accounting for 21 per cent of emissions in 2011.
+- The main source of emissions continues to be the energy sector which produces around 42 per cent of all greenhouse gas emissions; in comparison, business is the second biggest source, accounting for 17 per cent of emissions in 2012.

-- Wales has a higher proportion of traded emissions covered by the EU Emissions trading Scheme than the rest of the UK, referred to as the ‘traded’ sector.
-This reflects the high share of heavy industry and electricity generation in Wales (e.g. emissions from power stations, refineries and integrated iron and steelworks).
-As a result, 48.5 per cent of the total CO2 emissions in Wales were produced by the ‘non-traded’ sector in 2011.
+- Wales has a higher proportion of traded emissions covered by the EU Emissions trading Scheme than the rest of the UK, referred to as the ‘traded’ sector; this reflects the high share of heavy industry and electricity generation in Wales (e.g. emissions from power stations, refineries and integrated iron and steelworks) and as a result, 46 per cent of the total CO2 emissions in Wales were produced by the ‘non-traded’ sector in 2012.

-- When considering emissions from end users as opposed to energy producers, for example emissions from power stations are re-allocated to users of electricity, it is estimated that, with exclusion of emissions associated with energy exports, Wales has seen a fall of over 30 per cent since the base year.
+- When considering emissions from end users as opposed to energy producers, for example emissions from power stations are re-allocated to users of electricity, it is estimated that, with exclusion of emissions associated with energy exports, Wales has seen a fall of 32 per cent since the base year.